 Each resident/fellow must know the limits of his/her scope of authority and the circumstances under which he/she is permitted to act with conditional independence.
-Residents/Fellows are responsible for asking for help from the supervising physician under any circumstance, including emergency care rendered by trainee, patient upgrade to higher level of care, unexpected patient death, unexpected complication or event report, patient or staff request to speak with attending or if the trainee is harmed or threated.
+Residents/Fellows are responsible for asking for help from the supervising physician under any circumstance in which the resident/fellow feels uncomfortable.